-The arguments must be comparable (see "Assignments and Comparisons" on page 64).
-They can be of either a built-in or distinct data type.
-32 The attributes of the result are the attributes of the first argument.
+The arguments must be comparable (see "Assignments and Comparisons" on page 70).
+They can be of either a built-in (other than a long string or DATALINK) or distinct data type (other than based on a long string or DATALINK).
+36 The attributes of the result are the attributes of the first argument.